 There is also the case of the unbroken aesop in the work: Nothing ever replaces hard work.
 Admittedly the rest of the message is up in the air, but they show clearly that "Hard work will beat out untrained natural talent".

-Bury Your Disabled: Jerome, Type 3, although his suicide is presented as strong and noble, rather than pathetic or induced by Wangst.
+Bury Your Disabled: At the very end, although Jerome's suicide is presented as strong and noble, rather than pathetic or induced by Wangst.

 Casual Interplanetary Travel: Gattaca is a space agency that performs several launches a day, and space travel has become so common that Vincent is thought to be unusual for wanting to watch the takeoff every time (since his dearest dream is to travel in space himself).
 When he finally gets to go on the mission to Titan, he and his fellow astronauts don't even wear space suits.